Our fees are based on the number of activities:

 U1.
 Meteorites and More

-The students see the (very large) piece of a meteorite in the Observatory’s Museum, with a discussion covering the history of the meteorite and interesting information about them.
-They then engage in activities that demonstrate relationships between the Sun, Earth and Moon.
+The students see the (very large) piece of a meteorite in the Observatory Museum, with a discussion covering the history of the meteorite and the most common origins of meteorites.
+They then do activities that demonstrate moon phases, eclipses and why we only see one side of the moon.
+A model is then used to demonstrate why we have seasons.

 U2.
 Solar Walk

-This walk demonstrates the distances between the planets using a scale model with facts about the planets presented as they walk.
-They then try to fit carded information to the right planet discussing specific aspects of some planets.
+This walk demonstrates the distances between the planets using a scale model, with facts about the planets presented as they walk.
+They then try to fit carded information to the right planet, discussing specific aspects of some planets, including the length of their days.

 U3.
 Solar Rings

-The students use team work to sort the planets into order on our solar rings diagram and then work out which orbital times belong to which planet.
-Students try to work out how old they would be on some of the planets based on the length of the planets’ orbits.
-They then engage in an activity which looks at the sizes of the planets and are given a mnemonic to remember the size order.
+The students use teamwork to initially sort the planets into order on our solar rings diagram and then work out which orbital times belong to which planet.
+Students try to work out how old they would be on some of the planets based on the length of the planets’ orbits, and then have an opportunity to see how old they would be on each of the planets.
+They then engage in an activity that looks at the sizes of the planets and are given a mnemonic to remember the size order.

 U4.
 Lowell Telescope 2

 This was the main research telescope at the observatory.
 Students will learn about some aspects of astronomical research and how the telescope works.
-The Mars rover and helicopter exploration may be briefly discussed.
-They will then engage in an investigation related to gravity and mass.
+They will be involved in an investigation relating to gravity and craters.

 U8.
 Survival on the Moon

-Students learn a bit more about the moon and do a NASA-designed activity to see if they and their friends would survive a crash on the moon.
+Learn a bit more about the moon and do a NASA-designed activity to see if you and your friends would survive a crash on the moon.

 U12.
 Worl Wangkiny – Noongar Sky Stories